Romeo Beckham clears Instagram of Mia Regan amid breakup rumours

 In 2020, Beckham announced that he was looking to make a return to the world of football following his five year absence from the sport - in September 2021, after he turned 19, he joined the USL League One club Fort Lauderdale FC, which was later renamed Inter Miami II in 2022.

+Regan is a model who had been dating Beckham for three years, after the pair first went Instagram official back in September 2019.
+She has featured in a number of Victoria Beckham’s projects, including in a round-up of women modelling the Reebok x Victoria Beckham collaboritve collection and filming a number of Victoria Beckham beauty tutorials for the brand’s official Instagram account.

-According to a source that spoke to the Daily Mail, Beckham and his girlfriend of three years, Mia Regan, have split up.
+According to a source that spoke to the Daily Mail, Beckham and his girlfriend of three years Regan have split up.

 The source said: “Essentially the long distance relationship at their young ages took its toll.
 Romeo and Mia are both lovely young people, they’re very fond of each other and the family love Mia.